FWU-DE/fwu-kc-extensions/user-licence-lifecycle-manager/README.md

 #### Rest endpoint in UI

-The following environment variables must be set within UI in the authenticator config
+The following variables must be set within the Admin UI for the authenticator config.

-rest-endpoint and api-key

 In the authentication flow of your choice select the option to add authenticator